2noise/ChatTTS/README.md

 # ChatTTS
 [**English**](./README.md) | [**中文简体**](./README_CN.md)

-ChatTTS is a text-to-speech model designed specifically for dialogue scenario such as LLM assistant.
+ChatTTS is a text-to-speech model designed specifically for dialogue scenarios such as LLM assistant.
 It supports both English and Chinese languages.
-Our model is trained with 100,000+ hours composed of chinese and english.
-The open-source version on **[HuggingFace](https://huggingface.co/2Noise/ChatTTS)** is a 40,000 hours pre trained model without SFT.
+Our model is trained with 100,000+ hours composed of Chinese and English.
+The open-source version on **[HuggingFace](https://huggingface.co/2Noise/ChatTTS)** is a 40,000 hours pre-trained model without SFT.

 For formal inquiries about model and roadmap, please contact us at **open-source@2noise.com**.
 You could join our QQ group: ~~808364215 (Full)~~ 230696694 (Group 2) for discussion.
 Adding github issues is always welcomed.